HD 131399 Ab: The Planet With Three Suns That Shouldn’t Even Exist

-Using a new instrument at the European Southern Observatory’s Very Large Telescope, a team of astronomers has spotted a planet in an exotic triple star system; it’s only the second such exoplanet known to science.
-And unlike the first triple-star exoplanet—which orbits very close to one star and very far from the other two—planet HD 131399Ab is gravitationally influenced by all three suns.
-Until now, astronomers weren’t sure such a planet could survive.
+Using a new instrument at the European Southern Observatory’s very giant Telescope, a team of astronomers has noticed a planet in an exotic triple star system; it’s only the second such exoplanet well-known to science.

 “I’d venture to say this is the weirdest orbit of any exoplanet we’ve ever found,” said Kevin Wagner, an astronomer at the University of Arizona and lead author on the study published in today’s Science.
 “We know of no other planet in a configuration like this.”

-But as our instruments have improved, so has our ability to see a broader diversity of exoplanets.
-This includes some in multi-star systems that pose the added challenge of multiple sources of scattered light.
+But as our instruments have improved, so has our ability to examine a broader diversity of exoplanets.
+This includes some in multi-star systems that create the additional challenge of multiple sources of scattered light.

 This Planet With Three Suns Shouldn’t Even Exist – Video By Gizmodo

 In 2014, the ESO’s very massive Telescope was outfitted with a brand new instrument referred to as SPHERE.
 This instrument features an accommodating optics system for canceling out the distortion of Earth’s atmosphere, as well as an instrument to block light, referred to as a coronagraph.

 The SPHERE is currently one of the foremost powerful direct imaging tools planet hunters have at their disposal.
 And it bagged this exotic triple-star exoplanet on its very initial observational campaign.

 HD 131399 Ab orbits a young A-type star, HD 131399 A, taking about 550 Earth years to finish one rotation.